BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### Principal Component Analysis (PCA)

+We will perform a principal component analysis (PCA) where we will visualize the population structure at an individual level.
 For the principal component analysis (PCA), we will use the package adegenet which handles genlight objects very quickly.
 The following lines tells adegenet the type of analysis we want to use, and the number of axes that we want to take into account for the variation.
 ```
 pca_genlight <- adegenet::glPca(data,nf = 100) # 5 axes selected
 ```